Brenau University: Brenau Academy

 Brenau Academy was formed in 1928 when Pearce told his wife that some of the first-year college students were having trouble with their course work.
 She began a program to help prepare young women for college which evolved quickly into the Brenau Academy, which until 2012 remained the only female, college preparatory, residential school for grades 9–12 in the state of Georgia.
 The academy evolved in 2011 into an early college program of the women's college in which qualified young women could earn college credits during the time of their lives in which they normally would complete high school studies.
 Today, the historic academy space is utilized by the women's college.

 Legal issues

 In the late 2000s, two current or former employees were convicted of sexual assaults in separate cases.
-Former teacher Charles Wesley Agner of Brenau Academy was accused of fondling his 16 year old student on campus sometime between August and December of 2009.
-He was suspended without pay following the accusation.

 Academics

-Brenau's curriculum emphasizes professional preparation informed by the liberal arts.
-Small class sizes are an important model for the historic university, which has an average student to faculty ratio of about 9:1.
-In 2017, 80.4 percent of Brenau classes had fewer than 20 students.

-Academically, Brenau comprises four colleges: The Ivester College of Health Sciences, the College of Fine Arts & Humanities, the College of Business & Communication, and the College of Education.
+Brenau comprises four colleges: The Ivester College of Health Sciences, the College of Fine Arts & Humanities, the College of Business & Communication, and the College of Education.
 The Ivester College of Health Sciences is also home to the Mary Inez Grindle School of Nursing and the School of Occupational Therapy.

 Brenau offers doctoral, master's, specialist, bachelor's and associate degrees, as well as professional certifications, in more than 50 areas of study.
 Terminal degrees include a Master of Fine Arts in Interior Design, a Doctor of Nursing Practice, a Doctor of Occupational Therapy and a Doctor of Physical Therapy.

-The Southern Association of Colleges and Schools last reaffirmed full accreditation for Brenau in 2011.
-Reaffirmation occurs every 10 years.